joemoose/dungeoneers.d20/docs/play.md

 The game uses **zones** as abstractions of distance and area to divide larger physical spaces into smaller units, like rooms in a house.

-For example, at the start of combat, the GM divides the battlefield into at least three zones: one where the party starts, one where the opponents start, and the other between them.
+For example, at the start of combat, the GM divides the battlefield into at least three zones: one where the party starts, one where the opponents start, and another between them.

 The distance within and between zones is relative: